 Karen Beebe grew up in Cooperstown, New York where she worked as a housewife and home-schooling mother until she moved to Pennsylvania in 2000 to work for St. Gregory’s Academy.
 She holds a BA in English from the University of Illinois at Springfield.
-Mrs. Beebe teaches Rhetoric I, Scripture I and II, and acts as the school’s Secretary, Registrar, and Admissions Director.
+Mrs. Beebe teaches Rhetoric I, Scripture I, and acts as the Registrar, Assistant Administrator, and Admissions Director.

 Luke Culley received his Bachelor’s degree from Thomas Aquinas College and Master’s degree in Literature from the University of Dallas.
-He serves as Academic Dean, teacher of Humanities II, Rhetoric, Church History, Senior Symposium, and is the director of the Saint Julian’s Juggling Troupe and the senior Pilgrimage.
+He serves as Academic Dean, teacher of Humanities II, Rhetoric II, Church History, Logic, and is the director of the Saint Julian’s Juggling Troupe and the Senior Pilgrimage.

-Headmaster Sean Fitzpatrick is a graduate of St. Gregory’s Academy and Thomas Aquinas College, and has taught with the academy for 12 years.
-In addition to his administrative duties, he teaches Literature I and II, and Senior Seminar.
+Headmaster Sean Fitzpatrick is a graduate of St. Gregory’s Academy and Thomas Aquinas College, and has taught with the Academy for 15 years.
+In addition to his administrative duties, he teaches Literature I and II, and Senior Captains’ Table.
 He lives in Scranton PA with his wife, Sophie, and their five children.

-Stephen Fitzpatrick is a graduate of Saint Gregory’s Academy, holds a Bachelor’s degree from Thomas Aquinas College and a Master’s degree in Theology from the University of Scranton.
-Stephen teaches Physics, Euclidean Geometry, Latin I, Senior Theology, and Folk Music.
-He lives in Dunmore PA with his wife Vanessa and their four children.
+Stephen Fitzpatrick is a graduate of St. Gregory’s Academy and holds a Bachelor’s degree from Thomas Aquinas College and a Master’s degree in Theology from the University of Scranton.
+Stephen teaches Euclidean Geometry, Algebra I, Latin, Humanities I, and Senior Theology.
+He lives in Dunmore, PA with his wife, Vanessa, and their four children.

 John Prezzia is a homeschool alumnus of 2009, and UW-Madison/St. Paul’s Newman Center graduate of 2014.
-He served with a collegiate missionary group from 2014-2016, and will be using the various skills acquired through the years to assist with dormfather responsibilities, rugby strength and conditioning, and teaching Algebra I.
+He served with a collegiate missionary group from 2014-2016, and will be using the various skills acquired through the years to assist with dormfather responsibilities and rugby conditioning.

 Paul Prezzia graduated from St. Gregory’s Academy in 2002.
 He holds a BA in History from the University of Pittsburgh, and an MA in History from the University of Notre Dame.
-He joined the development team of Gregory the Great Academy in 2012, and serves as school Economos (sometimes called Business Manager).
-He teaches Latin IV and World History.
+He joined the development team of Gregory the Great Academy in 2012, and serves as school Business Manager.
+He teaches Latin and Ancient History.

 Andrew Wilson Smith

 Andrew Wilson Smith is a graduate of St. Gregory’s Academy, class of 2003.
 After graduating from St. Gregory’s, Mr. Smith pursued artistic training at the Pennsylvania Academy of Fine Art and the Florence Academy of Art.
 Balancing his career between teaching and sculpting, Mr. Smith has completed a number of artistic commissions around the United States and abroad.
 His work, including a group of carvings executed for Clear Creek Abbey in Oklahoma, may be viewed at www.Andrewwilsonsmith.com.
-Mr. Smith teaches Humanities I, Architecture, and Algebra I, and is in charge of the Block Printing Guild.
+Mr. Smith teaches Architecture and Earth Science, manages the Guild Program, and also assists in development efforts.

-Benjamin Strong serves Gregory the Great Academy as a Dormfather, teacher, and all around Renaissance man.
-His teaching duties include Algebra I, Algebra II, and Folk Music.
-He also heads up the Leather Working Guild and is in charge of all vehicle maintenance and repairs.
-Hailing from rural Kansas, Ben attended high school in St. Mary’s Kansas, and college at Kansas State University.
+Benjamin Strong serves Gregory the Great Academy as a resident teacher and Renaissance man.
+His teaching duties include Algebra II and Senior Physics.
+He also heads up the Leather-Working Guild and assists with vehicle maintenance and repairs.
+Hailing from rural Kansas, Mr. Strong attended high school in St. Mary’s Kansas and college at Kansas State University.

 Garret van Beekgvanbeek@gregorythegreatacademy.org

 A graduate of St. Gregory’s Academy, Garret van Beek received his degree in Sociology from the University of Ottawa and has been with the faculty of the Academy since 2005.
 Garret is the Athletic Director, the Head Coach of Soccer and Rugby, and the Dean of Discipline.
-He teaches Earth Science, Natural History I and Natural History II.
-He lives in Dunmore PA with his wife Claire and four energetic children.
+He teaches Natural History I and II.
+He lives in Dunmore PA with his wife Claire and six energetic children.